Remembering Omar: Actor Michael K. Williams Passes at 54

 I have been greatly enjoying the string of recent projects he’s been working on and was extremely excited to see where his career was going to take him.
-I am deeply saddened to report that he has left us way too soon at such a young age, in the prime of his career.
+I am deeply saddened to report that he left us way too soon at such a young age, in the prime of his career.

 Here’s the full press release from AP news.